 Most medical expenses are incurred as a result of accidents or falls.
-Here is a list of some of the most accidents that can happen during travel, and useful tips on how you can reduce such risks:
+Here is a list of some of the deadliest accidents that can happen during travel, and useful tips on how you can reduce such risks:

 - Extreme adventures

 As you travel around the world, you will have a never-ending list of extreme adventures to try.
 However, the excitement of new experiences can lead to overlooking normal safety precautions.
-Even the most experienced travellers can fall prey to accidents due to various reasons such as negligence, alcohol, or even drugs.
+Even the most experienced travelers can fall prey to accidents due to various reasons such as negligence, alcohol, or even drugs.

 Aside from ensuring that you are physically and mentally ready for the challenges, it also wouldn’t hurt to do a little research on how to prepare for these extreme adventures.
-Your checks should include the types of safety equipment you should be wearing, the provider’s safety record and the quality of equipment, none of which should be taken for granted.
+Your checks should include the types of safety equipment you should be wearing, the provider’s safety record and quality of equipment, none of which should be taken for granted.
 You might also want to check if your travel insurance covers extreme adventures before signing up.

 - Scuba diving